Back to Shark Guides

 Problem Description

 Your Shark robot vacuum stops and shows Error 2 which means an obstruction or brush roll issue.
 You have cleaned the brush roll removed all visible hair and debris but the error keeps coming back every time you start a clean.
-This is one of the most common and frustrating Shark errors because the obvious fix of cleaning the brush does not always work.
+This is one of the most common and annoying Shark errors because the obvious fix of cleaning the brush does not always work.
 The real cause is often debris stuck inside the brush roll housing that you cannot see without removing the brush roll cover plate.

 Symptoms